(The Mother's Day Version of "How To Be Spiritually Fit")

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.

-NEW!
-Click here to listen to a new feature: a 7 minute Windows Media preview of the entire soundtrack CD, with short clips from each track!
+Click here to listen to a 7 minute Windows Media preview of the entire soundtrack CD, with short clips from each track!

 by Fred Passmore